-This section lists common problems that may be encountered and their possible solutions.
+This section lists common problems that may be encountered with modem usage and their possible solutions.

-SYMPTOM POSSIBLE REMEDY No dial tone.
-Verify that you have cables plugged in correctly as instructed in Section Two.
-Connect a telephone set directly to the wall jack and check for a dial tone.
+No dial tone.

+- Verify that you have cables plugged in correctly as instructed in 2.6 and. - Connect a telephone set directly to the wall jack and check for a dial tone.
 If no dial tone is heard, the telephone line is not working.
 Contact the telephone company.

 Modem will not connect to another modem.

-Check the connections between the modem and the computer, and the modem and the telephone line.
-Make sure the telephone jack is operational as described above.
-The telephone line may be in use at a different extension.
-Perhaps the number you have called does not reach a modem, or the remote modem may not be set up to respond.
-No response when you type in AT commands • There may be a conflicting port address.
-Re-configure the modem's COM port address
+- Check the connections between the modem and the computer, and the modem and the telephone line. - Make sure the telephone jack is operational as described above. - The telephone line may be in use at a different extension.

+• Make sure your communications application is set up for the SoundExpression, or a generic 14.4Kbps modem with AT&F as its init string.

-SYMPTON POSSIBLE REMEDY No response when you type in AT commands (contd) Verify that the communication software is set to the same communications port that your modem is set to (e.g., COM1, COM2).
-Check IRQ settings in your software and on the modem.
-Try typing AT&amp;F to reset the modem to its factory defaults.
-AT commands not visible. • Make sure the echo command is set to ON.
-Change to echo with the ATE1 command.
+No response when you type in AT commands

+- There may be a conflicting port address.
+Re-configure the modem's COM port address - Verify that the communication software is set to the same communications port that your modem is set to (e.g., COM1, COM2).
+Check IRQ settings in your software and on the modem. - Try typing AT&F to reset the modem to its factory defaults. - Check the modem settings by running SNDINIT (pages 19-22).
+Make sure the modem interface is set to ON.

+AT commands not visible.

+• Make sure the echo command is set to ON.
+Change to echo with the ATE command.

 After data connection is established, data is displayed as garbled characters.

-Make sure the local (yours) and remote modem configurations are compatible.
-Verify that both modems are operating with the same settings, speed, data, parity, and stop bits.
-The software may not be set for correct terminal emulation.
+- Make sure the local (yours) and remote modem configurations are compatible. - Verify that both modems are operating with the same settings, speed, data, parity, and stop bits. - The software may not be set for correct terminal emulation.
 Configure software to correct type.
-ANSI terminal emulation is most commonly used.

-SYMPTOM POSSIBLE REMEDY Garbled characters (contd) • Exit the communications program and restart it.
+ANSI terminal emulation is most commonly used. - Power down your system and re-run your communications software.
+Check software settings. - Exit the communications program and restart it.

 The modem does not answer an incoming call.

-You may not have enabled auto- answer.
+• You may not have enabled auto-answer.
 Use your software to enable this function.
-If you have other telephony devices (e.g., answering/fax machine), they may be answering before the modem can.
-Turn the answering machine off, or, use the software to set auto- answer to respond in fewer rings than the answering machine.
+Type ATS0=1 at the command mode screen of your data communications application. • If you have an answering machine, it may be answering before the modem can.
+Turn the answering machine off, or, use the software to set auto-answer to respond in fewer rings than the answering machine.

 Modem disconnects while on-line.

-Check for any loose connections.
-Re-try the connection by dialing the number several times.
-You may be experiencing line interference.
-An incoming call may have broken the connection if a call-waiting feature was enabled.
-Disable callwaiting and try again.
-In many cases, this is done with 70 or 1170.
+- Check for any loose connections. - Re-try the connection by dialing the number several times.
+You may be experiencing line interference. - An incoming call may have broken the connection if a call-waiting feature was enabled.
+Disable call-waiting and try again.

-SYMPTOM POSSIBLE REMEDY Microphone fails to work.
-Make sure attached microphone is working and conforms to necessary specifications.
-See Section 2.5.
-Make sure microphone is plugged into correct jack.
 Speaker fails to work.

-Make sure attached speaker is working and conforms to necessary specifications.
-See Section 2.5.
-Make sure speaker is plugged into correct jack.
+• Make sure attached speaker is working and conforms to necessary specifications.
+See Appendix C.